zenoss/zendev/docs/installation.rst

 you were wondering, these instructions go far beyond the requirements for zendev itself, which are basically git and Python).

+**Note**: In the rare case that you are installing on a box that previously had a non-zendev instance of Resource Manager, reinstall docker.
+Specifically, you need to delete /etc/default/docker or revert the DOCKER_OPTS setting to the initial --dns option.
+Just apt-get remove lxc-docker-1.5.0 and reinstall it.

 Ubuntu
 ------
 .. important:: Ubuntu 14.04 is required